- https://timesofindia.indiatimes.com/city/delhi/the-uncontrolled-delhi-rent-control-act-1958/articleshow/109245356.cms

 - "Landlord": a person entitled to receive rent, either for a definite period on behalf of themself or the respective owner of the property.

 - ‘Tenant’ is the person responsible for paying the rent of the premises.
-This includes anyone and everyone living on the premises during the tenure of the contract.
-Tenant also includes sub-tenant and in case of death, the person in possession is subject to the order of succession.
+This includes anyone and everyone living on the premises during the contract period.
+Tenant also includes sub-tenant, and in case of death, the person in possession is subject to the order of succession.

-- Exemptions: The act is not applicable on government premises or properties.
+- Exemptions: The act does not apply to government premises or properties.

-- The rent should be transferred latest by the 15th of a month if there is no written date mentioned in the rental agreement.
-The tenant is also subject to receiving a receipt for the payment of rent if demanded.
+- The rent should be transferred by the 15th of the month if no specific date is mentioned in the rental agreement.
+The tenant is also subject to receiving a receipt for rent if demanded.

-- If the rent is paid on time, the landlord has no permission or rights to evict the tenant.
+- If the rent is paid on time, the landlord has no permission or right to evict the tenant.

-- The rent increment has been fixed in terms of a ‘standard rate’.
+- The rent increment has been fixed at a ‘standard rate’.

-- According to Section 7 (1), the landlord can hike the ‘standard rent’ if the property was renovated.
-In such cases, the increment shouldn't exceed 7.5% of the total budget of the construction.
+- According to Section 7, the landlord can increase the ‘standard rent’ if the property has been renovated.
+In such cases, the increment shouldn't exceed 7.5% of the construction's total budget.

 Delhi Rent Control Act 1958

-The Delhi Rent Control Act, 1958 (DRCA) is a law that regulates rents and evictions in certain parts of Delhi, India.
+The Delhi Rent Control Act, 1958 (DRCA) is a law that regulates rents and evictions in certain parts of the city.
 Its main purpose is to protect tenants from unreasonable rent increases and evictions.
+[3]

 Delhi Rent Control Act 1995